hawn-lab/workshops_UW_Seattle/README.md

 #### Tuesday July 7, 2-3:30PM

 * Imputation and NA-inflated (aka sparse) data
+  - Group discussion

+**Prior to attending** please find 1 article / workflow / tutorial related to the topic and be ready to discuss.
+Post to Slack channel
   - When is imputation needed?
   - What do you need in order to get valid imputation values?
   - Applications in proteomics
   - What are alternatives to imputation for sparse data?

-**Prior to attending** please find 1 article / workflow / tutorial related to the topic and be ready to discuss.

 # Up-coming topics

 * 2020.07.14: LDheatmap